 Homeowners Insurance Policy

 A standard homeowners insurance policy does not include flood insurance.
-In addition to your home insurance policy, you will need to have a separate flood insurance policy in place.
+In addition to your home insurance policy, you must have a separate flood insurance policy in place.

 Homeowners insurance covers the interior and exterior of a home and your personal belongings from specifically covered perils.
 Homeowners insurance also provides personal liability protection for damages to others.